koenrane/KR-new-site/content/design.md

     <center><img src="https://assets.turntrout.com/twemoji/1f970.svg" style="max-width: 100px; max-height: 100px; margin-top: 1rem; mix-blend-mode: normal;" alt="Smiling Face With Hearts on Twitter"/></center>
   </span>
 </div>
 <figcaption>The palettes for light and dark mode.
-The colors adjust and in dark mode, I decrease the saturation of image assets.</figcaption>
+In dark mode, I decrease the saturation of image assets.</figcaption>
 </figure>

 I use the darkest text color sparingly.
 The margin text is medium-contrast, as are e.g. list numbers and bullets.
 I even used CSS to dynamically adjust the luminance of favicons which often appear in the margins, so that I don't have e.g. a jet-black GitHub icon surrounded by lower-contrast text.